iron-software/IronWord.Examples/how-to/text-effect-text-outline-effect/README.md

     </div>
 </div>

-## Properties of Text Outline Effects
+## Properties of the Text Outline Effect

-The text outline effect is highly customizable with various properties that cater to specific design preferences.
-Below is a detailed list of these properties along with their functions:
+The text outline effect can be customized with several properties, each catering to different design requirements.
+Below are some of the key properties and their purposes:

-- **PenAlignment**: Defines the alignment of the outline's pen.
+- **PenAlignment**: Determines the alignment of the pen for the outline.
-- **LineCapType**: Determines the style of the endpoint of the line.
+- **LineCapType**: Specifies the cap style at the end of the outline.
-- **LineWidth**: Specifies the thickness of the line, measured in points (1/72 inch).
+- **LineWidth**: Defines the thickness of the outline in points (1/72 inch).
-- **CompoundLineType**: Selects the type of compound line pattern.
+- **CompoundLineType**: The type of compound line style for the outline.
-- **LineJoin**: Sets the joint style where the lines meet.
+- **LineJoin**: Controls the interaction of connected lines.
-- **Color**: Chooses the color of the outline.
+- **Color**: Sets the color of the outline.
-- **presetLineDash**: Decides the pattern style of the line dash.
+- **presetLineDash**: Chooses a predefined dash style for the outline.

 ```cs
 using IronWord.Models.Enums;